-The platform also protects your personal info such as bank account information, phone number, and personal details by using military level 256-bit encryption.
+The platform also protects your personal info such as bank account information, debit card number, phone number, and other personal details by using military-level 256-bit encryption.

 You can also turn overdraft protection on in the app, meaning the service will not take money from your checking account if it would cause you to overdraft your account.

-This is good news for those who keep a lower balance in their checking account and want to use Digit but also do not want to incur any overdraft fees.
+This is good news for those who have a low checking account balance and want to use Digit but also do not want to incur any overdraft fees.

 What Does Digit Include?

 The app has many features in place to help you manage your finances, save money, build a rainy-day fund and set savings goals to pay off student loan or credit card debt.

 Let’s take a look at those features below: